MarioBinder/awesome-.new-shortcuts/README.md

 .new is a new handy tld service from google - https://www.blog.google/outreach-initiatives/entrepreneurs/13-shortcuts-made-possible-new/

-## developer
-- repo.new //github repo
-- coda.new //coda document
-- api.new //runkit api
-- link.new //bitly shorturl

 ## google
 - cal.new||meeting.new //google calendar
 - doc.new //google coc